File 316 · Open (largely explained)

 The competing positions.

-The paranormal framing treats the Triangle as a genuine zone of danger governed by forces science has not identified — electromagnetic “fog,” compass anomalies, methane gas eruptions from the seabed, time-space rifts, surviving Atlantean technology, or alien activity.
-Claimed This view leans on the most dramatic versions of the cases and on the genuine eeriness of a ship or plane lost without a distress call [4].
+The paranormal framing.
+This treats the Triangle as a genuine zone of danger governed by forces science has not identified — electromagnetic “fog” (the phrase comes from pilot Bruce Gernon's “time-warp” account), compass anomalies, time-space rifts, surviving Atlantean technology beneath the sea, or extraterrestrial activity.
+Claimed It leans on the most dramatic tellings of the cases and on the real eeriness of a vessel or aircraft lost without a distress call [4].
+Its weakness is that it requires the distortions Kusche documented to be true, and they are not.

-The mainstream position, and this archive's, is that there is no anomaly to explain.
-Disputed The disappearances are real events with ordinary causes, the regional loss rate is unremarkable, and the “mystery” is a media artifact assembled from selective and sometimes false reporting.
-The honest summary is that the Bermuda Triangle is a dangerous-enough piece of ocean that became, through storytelling, a supernatural one [1][3].
+The mainstream position, and this archive's.
+There is no anomaly to explain.
+Disputed The disappearances are real events with ordinary causes — weather, overloading, structural failure, fuel exhaustion, navigational error — the regional loss rate is unremarkable for the traffic, and the “mystery” is a media artifact assembled from selective and sometimes false reporting.
+The honest summary is that the Bermuda Triangle is a dangerous-enough piece of ocean that storytelling turned into a supernatural one [1][3].

 The unanswered questions.